Facct22guide/Facct22guide.github.io/volunteers.md

 Volunteers from the first few sessions have shared the following tips:
 * For interactive sessions, test the note-taking link provided by the presenters, (for example, padlet, google docs, etc) before the start of the sessions to make sure that they are editable.
 *  Discuss before going live with everyone (including tech support) which kinds of questions you want to answer privately (e.g. tech issues)
-* Publish messages that are not questions(eg "thank yous", only at the end of the session to help attendees see questions so they can upvote them
+* Publish messages that are not questions(eg "thank you"), only at the end of the session to help attendees see questions so they can upvote them
 * determine with your session chair who will accept/reject the questions in slido
 * determine if your session chair wants to chat via zoom or circle if needed during the session
 * determine with your moderator who will mark as read all the questions that have been answered already.